Where to begin with website design

 The problem is – even if you know who your customer is, unless you have an app, you will never know what technology they are using to browse your site.
 They may even be completely contrary, viewing it on their work laptop to research your business, then checking it again later on their phone as they call to make an appointment or remind themselves where your offices are.

-How does a responsive website design project work?
+How does a website project work?

 We start all our new projects with a grid-like design called a wireframe.
 Occasionally visually daunting, this is nonetheless a great starting point from a logic and creative perspective as it demonstrates what is going to go where on the page and the sort of journey your customer will take as they progress through the site.
 This design process means many different layouts can be shown across many different types of device.
 The key thing is consistency of approach and ease of use.